The fight against alcohol and drugs misuse will be highlighted at a seminar in York House on 12 December.

 It follows hot on the heels of a similar event, organised by the CSP, to discuss anti-social behaviour.

-The Council’s Cabinet Member for Communities, Sir David Williams,
+The Council’s Cabinet Member for Communities, Sir David Williams, said:

 “The event will discuss issues around alcohol and drugs in the borough, what the partnership is doing to counter them, and come up with fresh ideas aimed at further reducing the problems.